helpers/handlebars-helpers/README.md

 ---
 Authored by [assemble](https://github.com/assemble/assemble)

-_This file was generated using Grunt and [assemble](http://github.com/assemble/assemble) on Sat Apr 06 2013 23:57:47._
+_This file was generated using Grunt and [assemble](http://github.com/assemble/assemble) on Sun Apr 07 2013 16:19:31._